-Name of Committee Planned Programs Issues to be Addressed Risk Management Promotion of risk awareness in the Evaluation of compliance with the - Review and assess the effectiveness of the Company's risk management system in the mitigation of financial and non-financial risks Nomination Enhance the process for the selection of directors who can add value and contribute independent judgment to the formulation of sound corporate strategies and policies, and appoint competent, professional, honest and highly- motivated management officers whole, board committees and the Ensure annual performance appraisal of individual directors, the board as a whole, board committees and the President, and periodically review the criteria used in assessing such performance Formulate succession plans for top key management positions and review such plan on a regular basis training/continuing education pro Identify areas for improvement of the members of the Board, such as training/continuing education programs or any other form of assistance that directors may need in the performance of their duties Compensation and Remuneration Periodically review the compensation method for directors, officers an employees so that they are equitable and appropriately corresponds to th respective assigned duties and responsibilities, current business environmen and performance results of the Company Define goals and evaluate the performance of top management to set reasonable compensation Others (specify) Corporate Governance Review the Company's continual process of good corporate governance, as well as providing approaches and advices for development, and tasking management to look into the evolving ASEAN Corporate Governance initiative from the regulators and advocacy groups to see what other enhancements can be properly pursued.
+Name of Committee Planned Programs Issues to be Addressed Review and approval of management representation letter before submission to external auditor Obtaining management's assurance on the state of internal controls Review and approval of fees of external auditor Oversee the effectiveness of the Company's whistleblower policy, so that the whistleblower has the confidence that the Company has the required and appropriate independent procedure to effectively investigate and resolve such possible wrong-doings and non-compliance issues Risk Management Promotion of risk awareness in the open sector of the open sector o organization Evaluation of compliance with the C ode of Conduct for management Review and assess the effectiveness the mitigation of financial and non-f of the Company's risk management system in inancial risks Nomination Enhance the process for the selection of directors who can add value and contribute independent judgment to the formulation of sound corporate strategies and policies, and appoint competent, professional, honest and highly-motivated management officers Ensure annual performance appraisal of individual directors, the board as a board committees and the President, and periodically review the criteria assessing such performance Formulate succession plans for top key management positions and review on a regular basis Identify areas for improvement of the members of the training/continuing education programs or any other form directors may need in the performance of their duties Compensation and Remuneration Periodically review the compensation method for directors, officers and employees so that they are equitable and appropriately corresponds to the respective assigned duties and responsibilities, current business environment and performance results of the Company Define goals and evaluate the performance of top management to set reasona compensation Others - Corporate Governance Review the Company's continual process of good corporate governance, as well as providing approaches and advices for development, and tasking management to look into the evolving ASEAN Corporate Governance initiative from the regulators and advocacy groups to see what other enhancements can be properly pursued.
+Others - Related Party Transactions • Assesses material agreements with related parties to ensure that the RPT transactions are conducted at market rates and on an arm's length basis.
+For this purpose, transactions considered material and are subject for review of the RPT Committee prior to Board approval and management execution.